Shantanu-07/Machine-Learning-Coursera/README.md

 # Machine-Learning-Coursera
-Machine Learning course on Coursera br Andrew Ng
+Machine Learning course on Coursera by Andrew Ng